 Chainer provides some iterators that implement typical strategies to create mini-batches by iterating over datasets.
-SerialIterator is the simplest one, which extract mini batches in the main thread.
-MultiprocessIterator is a parallelized version of SerialIterator.
-It maintains worker subprocesses to load the next mini-batch in parallel.
+SerialIterator is the simplest one, which extract mini-batches in the main thread.
+MultiprocessIterator and MultithreadIterator are a parallelized version of SerialIterator.
+It maintains worker subprocesses and subthreads to load the next mini-batch in parallel.